pbitos/frontend-tools/README.md

 Some basic tools for frontend coding

 * color-picker: choose color by moving cursor, scrolling and clicking.
-* color-converter: convert color code by just pasting
+* color-converter: convert color code by just pasting (hex, rgb, hsl)
 * keycode: find javascript keycode by typing a key

 Demo color-picker: